ankitkpandey1/sse-demo/README.md

    npm run dev
    ```

-   The frontend should now be running on [http://localhost:3000](http://localhost:3000) (or another port as specified in your configuration).
+   The frontend should now be running on [http://localhost:5173](http://localhost:5173).

 ### Backend Setup